insightfinder/InsightAgent/dell_power_collector/README.md

 * **`connectionUrl`**: The host url to get the metric data.
 * **`firstLayerkey`**: PowerScale metric return payload key that has the metric arrary in it.

 Sample json file for powerScale.
-The metric list specify the metric needed.
-If left empty, it will obtain all the metrics.
+The metric list specifies the metric names needed.
+If being left empty, it will obtain all metrics as long as it's in number type.
 Refer to https://developer.dell.com/apis/4088/versions/9.4.0.0/9.4.0.0.json/paths/~1platform~13~1statistics~1summary~1drive/get for detailed documentation
 ```bash
 {
  "/platform/3/statistics/summary/system":[